wu-semsys/swemls-toolkit/readme.md

 # SWeMLS Toolkit

-This small app allows you to enhance and validate your SWeMLS-KG data according to workflow definitions.
+This small app allows you to enhance and validate your SWeMLS metadata according to SWeMLS ontology and patterns.
 More specifically, we uses the reference implementation of [SHACL Engine](https://github.com/TopQuadrant/shacl) to
-* augment SWeMLS-KG with workflows using SHACL-AF rules.
+* augment SWeMLS metadata acquired from  with workflows using SHACL-AF rules.
-* to validate instances of SWeMLS against SHACL constraints according to their pattern.
+* validate instances of SWeMLS against SHACL constraints according to their pattern.

+The SWeMLS metadata is available in `input/swemls-instances.ttl`, which is structured according to the [SWeMLS ontology](https://w3id.org/semsys/ns/swemls/).
-Both SHACL-AF rules and SHACL constraints are available in folder (`input/shapes`).
+Furthermore, both SHACL-AF rules and SHACL constraints are available in folder `input/shapes`, while the SWeMLS patterns are available in folder `input/patterns`.

-SWeMLS toolkit is part of the resources available for our ESWC 2023 submission entitled "_Describing and Organizing Semantic Web and Machine Learning Systems in the SWeMLS-KG_".
+The SWeMLS toolkit is part of the resources available for our ESWC 2023 submission entitled "_Describing and Organizing Semantic Web and Machine Learning Systems in the SWeMLS-KG_".

 ## Instructions